aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export SVG to PPS" h2="Export SVG to PPS via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert SVG to PPS within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides a powerful set of tools for developers to quickly and easily create, manipulate, and convert various file formats.

+The process of converting SVG to PPS begins with Aspose.PDF for Java.
+This API allows developers to export SVG to PPTX, which is a PowerPoint presentation format.
+After the SVG has been exported to PPTX, Aspose.Slides for Java can be used to convert the PPTX to PPS.
+Aspose.Slides for Java is a PowerPoint Processing API that provides developers with a comprehensive set of tools for creating, manipulating, and converting PowerPoint presentations.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert SVG to PPS within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export SVG to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPS.
+Using Aspose.Total for Java, developers can easily convert SVG to PPS within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides a powerful set of tools for developers to quickly and easily create, manipulate, and convert various file formats.
+The process of converting SVG to PPS begins with Aspose.PDF for Java, which allows developers to export SVG to PPTX.
+After the SVG has been exported to PPTX, Aspose.Slides for Java can be used to convert the PPTX to PPS.
+With Aspose.Total for Java, developers can easily and quickly convert SVG to PPS within any Java application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}